codecrafting-io/asus-setup-tool/README.md

     ![ASUS Setup Tool AuraSync version](/Source/Images/screen3.png?raw=true)

 - Select which version of AuraSync you want, by typing `1`, `2`, `3`:
-  - 1 - **NEW:** Version **1.07.84_v2** if you want the latest hardware support available, but this version has more bloated modules, which leads to more processes running on the system.
+  - 1 - **NEW:** Version **1.07.84_v2** for products launched until 2023, but this version has more bloated modules, which leads to more processes running on the system.
+Some products released in 2023 or afterwards may not have support.
   - 2 - **OLD:** Version **1.07.66** has a less bloated module installation, but may not have support for products launched after 2020.
   - 3 - **Do not install:** Use this to **not** install aura sync.